rjones-lf/iroha/docs/source/getting_started/index.rst

 .. note:: Please note that you can use Iroha without ``docker`` as well.
 You can read about it in other parts of documentation.

-Starting Iroha node
+Starting Iroha Node
 -------------------

-Creating a Docker network
+Creating a Docker Network
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 To operate, Iroha requires a ``PostgreSQL`` database.
 Let's start with creating Docker network, so containers for Postgres and Iroha can run in the same virtual network and successfully communicate.
 In this guide we will call it ``iroha-network``, but you can use any name.
 In your terminal write following command: